Click "Comments" in the menu above for comments by Ed Wright.

 We are dedicated to helping Clarkston, Georgia refugee families.

 Friends of Refugees Providing Education and Empowerment (F.R.E.E.) is a non-profit 501(c)(3) organization (EIN #47-1667780).
 Our mission is to provide refugee families with the education, help and resources that they so desperately need.
 We are an all volunteer organization of non-paid members.

-Hundreds of thousands of refugee families from over 40 different countries speaking more than 60 different languages have been resettled into the U.S. through joint efforts of the U.N. and the U.S. State Department in an attempt to resolve horrendous conditions involving religious an ethnic persecution, genocide, torture, war, starvation, sex trafficking, rape, and murder.
-Having spent years in refugee camps overseas, 10 to 20 thousand of these refugees are now here in Clarkston, Georgia; however, they arrive speaking little English with scarcely more than the clothes on their back.
+Hundreds of thousands of refugee families from over 70 different countries speaking more than 90 different languages have been resettled into the U.S. through joint efforts of the U.N. and the U.S. State Department in an attempt to resolve horrendous conditions overseas involving religious and ethnic persecution, genocide, torture, war, starvation, sex trafficking, rape, and murder.
+After having spent years in refugee camps overseas, government statistics report over the past decade 28,394 refugees have been resettled to Georgia.
+They arrive speaking little English with scarcely more than the clothes on their back.
 Traumatized and unprepared to support themselves they endure the consequences of living in a gang blighted neighborhood.

 What we Do